jamonserrano/plumber-sass/README.md

 ```sh
 $ bower install plumber-sass --save-dev
 ```
-And include it from the bower_components folder of your project:
+And include it in your project:

 ```scss
 @include bower_components/plumber-sass/plumber;